 The benefits of the implementation of the IFMS Asset Register will be to enhance the abilities of Limpopo's Provincial Departments to improve core asset management business processes, within the parameters of legislative and regulatory requirements in terms of assets.
-In addition the National Treasury and the National Department of Health have made Limpopo the lead site for health sector implementation of the IFMS Asset Register.
+I addition the National Treasury and the National Department of Health have made Limpopo the lead site for health sector implementation of the IFMS Asset Register.

-Honourable Speaker, we as the Limpopo Province, working together with the National Cabinet, remain confident that we will resolve the challenges we face.
-It is only a matter of time before we begin to see improvement in this regard.
+Honourable Speaker, we as the Limpopo Province, working together with the National Cabinet, remain confident in our ability to resolve the challenges we face and it is only a matter of time before we begin to see improvement in this regard.